Publish Data to a Device (v1.6)

 Same timestamp for multiple values

-If the same timestamp is needed for multiple values, then Publishing data with a global timestamp might be a good idea to save payload space.
-For more instructions, please view Publish data with global timestamp.
+If multiple values need the same timestamp, publishing data with a global timestamp can save payload space.
+For more instructions, see Publish data with global timestamp.